 The module will be assessed in two parts.
 Part one (25% of module grade) is a timed, open-book test involving calculations, interpretation of the results, and interpretation of concepts taught in the module.
 Part two (75% of module grade) will involve a data set and a research question.
 Students will use R to analyse this data set, and then write a clear and detailed report describing the methods they used, the results they obtained, their interpretation of these results, and their conclusions.

-Module Length: 8 days over 4 weeks
+Module Length: 16 half-days over 7 weeks